Huniity/huniity/README.md

 ## OLÁ 👋

+A motivated web development student, passionate about learning new technologies and building innovative digital experiences.
+Curious, detail-oriented, and always eager to tackle coding challenges.
 <!--
 **Huniity/huniity** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.